 Black Ministries Program Instructor

-Rev. Lisa Clayton grew up in the household of faith where her father served as a pastor and Presiding Elder in the Christian Methodist Episcopal Church for over 50 years.
-Rev. Clayton received the assurance of her salvation as a freshmen at Paine College in Augusta, GA.
+Rev. Clayton grew up in the household of faith where her father served as a pastor and Presiding Elder in the Christian Methodist Episcopal Church for over 50 years.
+Rev. Clayton received the assurance of her salvation as a freshman at Paine College in Augusta, GA.
 On Mother’s Day of 1997, she preached her first sermon under the tutelage of Bishop James B. Walker.
 She was ordained Deacon in 2000 and became an Elder in the CME Church in 2006 under the leadership of Senior Bishop Thomas L. Hoyt and elected into full connection in 2011.
-She currently serves the church as the Director of the Board of Christian Education for the New-York New England District.
+She currently serves the church as the Director of the Board of Christian Education for the New York New England District.

-Rev. Clayton is from Thomasville, Georgia and is the fourth of four children born to the late Presiding Elder T. A. and Mrs. Viola Clayton.
+Rev. Clayton is from Thomasville, Georgia, and is the fourth of four children born to the late Presiding Elder T. A. and Mrs. Viola Clayton.